-\subsection{Double-Affine Hecke Algebra}
+\subsection{Double-affine Hecke algebra}

-For this section we immediately give definitions for the (double-)affine Hecke algebra in terms of generators and relations and thereby forego any mentions of the (double-)affine braid groups from \cite[\S3]{macdonald}.
-In order to still be able to use Macdonald, we prove that our definitions are equivalent.
+For this subsection, we immediately give definitions for the (double-)affine Hecke algebra in terms of generators and relations and thereby forego any mentions of the (double-)affine braid groups from \cite[Section~3]{macdonald}.
+In order to still be able to use Macdonald's results, we prove that our definitions are equivalent.

-We fix a field extension $K|\Q$ and a group homomorphism $q: \R\to K^\times$ such that $q(x)$ is transcendental over $\Q$ for all $x\ne0$ (e.g. $K=\Q(\R)$, the quotient field of the group algebra of $\R$ over $\Q$).
-Write $A:= K[L]$ and $A':= K[L']$ for the group algebras of $L,L'$, whose monomials shall be written $e(\lambda),e(\lambda')$.
-Furthermore, define $e(rc):=q(r)$, which provides a definition for $e(a)$ for any $a\in S$.
+We fix a field extension $K|\Q$ and a group homomorphism $q\colon \R\to K^\times$ such that $q(x)$ is transcendental over $\Q$ for all $x\ne0$ (e.g., $K=\Q(\R)$, the quotient field of the group algebra of~$\R$ over $\Q$).
+Write $A:= K[L]$ and $A':= K[L']$ for the group algebras of $L$, $L'$, whose monomials shall be written $e(\lambda)$, $e(\lambda')$.
+Furthermore, define $e(rc):=q(r)$, which provides a definition for~$e(a)$ for any $a\in S$.

-\begin{definition} For a $W$-labelling $k:S\to\R$ and a root $a\in S$ define
+\begin{Definition} For a $W$-labelling $k\colon S\to\R$ and a root $a\in S$, define